 - Will the service providers you work with agree with the options we offer?

 Being the ones “facing” the customers, this team needs to understand how your approach to shipping will affect the customers.
 Check on them on the following:

 - Is the team up to speed when it comes to the new shipping strategy?

 - In case of a bad experience with the new approach, how will you handle a customer complaint?

 What do you want to achieve with the new shipping strategies?
 First, identify your area and focus so that you can narrow down your strategy even further.
 For example, do you aim to increase your conversion rate?
 Do you want to expand your market share or target audience?
 Do you want to reduce costs?
 Do you want to increase the order average value?
 Or do you want to make your operations more efficient overall?
 Identifying your goal and which area to focus on will help you develop a more comprehensive and effective strategy.

 - Choose the best shipping strategy for you.
 Now that you’ve gained insights from your stakeholders and specified the goals of your strategy, you can now weigh in on your shipping strategy options.

 - In-store pickup.
 This is a viable option if you have a physical store or a brick-and-mortar location.
 You can disable the free shipping option for local buyers and encourage them to pick up their items from the store for free.
-This opens up an opportunity for upselling while in the store.
+This opens up an opportunity for an upselling while in the store.

 - Same-day delivery.
 This works best for perishable or time-sensitive items and if you have multiple fulfillment centers in different locations.
-You can add a surcharge for this option to gain more profit and to impress the customers with a prompt delivery service.
+You can add a surcharge for this option to gain more profit and impress customers with a prompt delivery service.